ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 ## 2. Proxmox + Terraform Integration (Secure API)

-We created a `provider.tf` file using the `telmate/proxmox` provider, and secured access with an API token instead of username/password.
+I created a `provider.tf` file using the `telmate/proxmox` provider, and secured access with an API token instead of username/password.

 _Challenge:_
 - Understanding how to structure Terraform for Proxmox (resource blocks, provider syntax).